Myrtle Beach, S.C.

 We have five main places great for becoming one with nature.
 Let’s start with the obvious.

-The beach
+The Beach

-Sit anywhere on the Grand Strand’s 60 miles of beaches and you see people walking up and down, to and fro, back and forth in front of the myriad Myrtle Beach hotels.
+Sit anywhere on the Grand Strand’s 60 miles of beaches and you see people walking up and down, to and fro, back and forth in front of the myriad of Myrtle Beach hotels.
 Some are power-walking, others have their heads down looking for shark’s teeth and the young ones are hoping someone cute notices them.

 Once in a while the power walkers wear headphones and are plugged into music, but usually beach walkers like to hear the waves rolling in.
 It’s soothing, and the sound washes away most any kind of aggravation.